AdamWhittingham/personal-site/_posts/2022-07-16-how-much-do-you-care.md

 This gives the reader an insight as to how vital this comment is without needing a lot of words; It's easy to see that a 1/10 issue is a minor matter of taste that could be addressed or ignored, while the 8/10 comment is a serious issue that needs some thought.

-This has also worked well when discussing solutions.

-Alice and Bob disagree on the best design, and neither has managed to convince the other after a discussion.
+For example, Alice and Bob disagree on the best design, and neither has managed to convince the other after a discussion.
 Alice is 7/10 confident while Bob is only 4/10, so they agree to go with Alice's choice.

+This has also worked well when discussing solutions in person - it's just become part of the way we communicate.
+Someone might make a statement and then say "That was all 3 out of 10 level stuff" and we all instantly have an understanding of the confidence and importance they wanted to convey.

 ## So what does the scale actually mean?
 The numbers themselves don't <i>mean</i> something concrete - there is not a formal definition.
 The goal is to make people consider the strength of their convictions; similar to tools like Planning Poker.